Animation of employee working from home

 Numerous studies have shown that positive work cultures are more productive than those that aren’t.
 And while there are many benefits of remote work (buh-bye boring commute), some remote workers report feeling less satisfied with their sense of belonging.

-After all, it’s the social connection and bonds between colleagues that is foundational to the success of all organisations.
-People who feel a sense of connection to their work, teammates, partners and organisation don’t just show up for their 9–5.
-They look forward to the opportunity, are resilient in the face of challenges and exceed goals faster.
+After all, it’s the social connection and bonds between colleagues that is foundational to the success of all organizations.
+People who feel a sense of connection to their work, teammates, partners, and organization don’t just show up for their 9-to-5.
+They look forward to the opportunity, are resilient in the face of challenges, and exceed goals faster.
 And these days it’s easier than ever to gauge the culture at a potential workplace with sites like Glassdoor allowing employees from all levels and departments to rate a workplace’s culture.

-The importance of prioritising employee satisfaction – especially in distributed teams – has never been more important.
-Here are six strategies that companies with high employee morale have used to make their employees love working for them.
+The importance of prioritizing employee satisfaction — especially in distributed teams — has never been more important.
+Here are five strategies that companies with high employee morale have used to make their employees love working for them.

 1. Promote work-life balance among employees